 It is also the case that strong social and community connection can act as a protective factor when people are in crisis.
 “Being socially connected is not only influential for psychological and emotional well-being but is also has a significant and positive influence on physical well-being and overall longevity.” – Loneliness & Social Isolation as Risk Factors for Mortality, Perspectives on Psychological Science, Holt-Lundstad et al., 2015

-The Foundation’s Live and Learn program seeks to reduce the impact of life crisis as an inhibiting factor for those living in the G21 region.
-Specifically the Foundation will accept applications related to the following focus areas:
+The Foundation’s Life Crisis Program seeks to reduce the impact of life crisis as an inhibiting factor for those living in the wider Geelong region.
+Specifically, the Foundation will accept applications related to the following focus areas:

 - Building Resilience – supporting prevention and early intervention efforts related to family violence and sexual assault, addiction, mental health, and family breakdown.